GiggleLiu/ScientificComputingForPhysicists/docs/src/chap5/complexity.md

 ## Algorithm: Simulated Annealing

-Simulated annealing is a probabilistic optimization algorithm that is used to find the global minimum of an energy function.
+Simulated annealing[^Cain2023] is a probabilistic optimization algorithm that is used to find the global minimum of an energy function.
 It is inspired by the process of annealing in metallurgy, where a material is heated and then slowly cooled to increase its strength and reduce its defects.
 The algorithm starts with a thermal state, where the temperature is high and the system is in a random state.
 It then gradually cools the system, reducing the temperature and allowing the system to settle into a low-energy state.
 The algorithm uses a probabilistic acceptance criterion, usually based on the Metropolis-Hastings algorithm, to accept or reject moves that increase the energy of the system.
 This allows the algorithm to escape local minima and explore the energy landscape more effectively.

 For the spin-glass problem, the energy function is given by
 ```math